Mon1-innovation/MAICA_ChatSubmod/README_EN.md

 # Tips
 1. Full functions will only be avaliable after affection reaches 100.
 2. Unlocking events adds them to a waiting list, which means they won't be immediately triggered.
-Keep the game running and wait.
+Just play and wait.
 3. For troubleshooting, turning off 'Auto reconnect' and turning on 'Console' may help.
-Reconnect on options' change.
+Reconnect on options' change to take effect.
-4. English/Chinese are fully supported.
-But the basic logics and trainings are based on Chinese, so expect performance reduction and higher possibility of functional issues by using English.
+4. English/Chinese are fully supported, but expect performance reduction and higher possibility of functional issues using English.
 5. Does not support system http(s)/socks proxy.
 Turn it off.
 6. You can delete `game\Submods\MAICA_ChatSubmod\donation` to hide donation link.